Save up to 29 percent on Samsung TVs, monitors, drives and memory

-If you’re in the market for any of its tech, specifically TVs, monitors, drives and memory, then check out all the deals below as it could save you up to 29 percent.
+If you’re in the market for any of its tech, specifically TVs, monitors, drives and memory, then check out all the deals below as it could save you up to 29 percent:

 - Samsung 34″ Ultrawide 75Hz WQHD 4MS Freesync Monitor for $398 (save 20%)